Some notable buildings around Colac

 No. 1 Murray Street

-Building erected in 1871 for Adam Rae's Western Stores.
+Building erected on the corner of Murray and Queen Streets in 1871 for Adam Rae's Western Stores.
 More recently it has housed a number of businesses including restaurants, presently a gift shop.
 This was originally the site of the 'Crook and Plaid' Inn, built in 1844, one of the first buildings in Colac.

 This view shows the Queen Street facade.